 Other series credits include “Bob and Doug”, an animated series based on the iconic Canadian hosers of SCTV fame, and “Busytown Mysteries”, a series based on the books of Richard Scarry, winner of the 2009 CFTPA Award for Best Children’s Program and nominated for the 2009 Pulcinella Award for Best Preschool Series at Italy’s prestigious “Cartoons on the Bay”.

 Previous to his work in film and television, Ken spent 11 years as a professional dance artist, performing internationally with Canada’s Royal Winnipeg Ballet, Le Fondation Jean-Pierre Perreault (Montréal), Toru Shimazaki Dance (Japan) and Dancemakers (Toronto), under artistic director Serge Bennathan.

-He is currently in development on “Bodies of Grace and Wisdom”, a dance documentary/essay film celebrating the mature dance artist and in the early stages of production on a film about public space.
+He is also in development on “Bodies of Grace and Wisdom”, a dance documentary/essay film celebrating the mature dance artist

 He lives in Toronto with his wife and daughter.